A weapon or ability that is effective against basic infantry units.

 - The first Command & Conquer: Red Alert had the Yak, a plane that strafed targets with machine guns and earned the nickname "Infantry Eraser".

-- Command & Conquer: Generals has each three sides having at least one or two units that excel in this.
-The USA has their Pathfiders and Humvees, China has its flame tank and gatling tank, the GLA has the chem tractor and quad cannon.
+- Command & Conquer: Generals has each three sides having at least one or two units that excel in this (and one unit each to instantly clear out Garrisonable Structures).
+The USA has their Pathfinders, Humvees (and Pathfinders in Humvees) and Rangers with flashbang grenades, China has its flame tank and gatling tank, the GLA has the chem tractor and quad cannon, in addition to all vehicles being able to run over enemy infantry.

 - The bears and jaguars from Aztec Wars.
 They do wonders against infrantry, but are rather useless against buildings and vehicles.